 To propagate Chinese evergreen, cut around the 6-inch stems from a healthy plant.
 Then place it in the water pot.
 For faster growth, fertilize it with liquid fertilizer once every two weeks during summer and blooming season.

 If you like growing your own herb, then you will love growing organic rosemary indoor.
-It's perennial shrubs and blooms with blue flowers.
-You will be happy cooking with homegrown herb and have access to it whenever you need it.
+It’s perennial shrubs and blooms with blue flowers.
+You will be happy cooking with homegrown herbs and have access to it whenever you need it.

 Rosemary has air-purifying properties that make it an excellent natural air freshener.
 You can mix it with lemon and vanilla for a different fragrance.

 To grow rosemary in water, cut the fresh stem 3 inches from the existing rosemary plant.
 Then shed the lowest level leaves that go in the water.